Sanenders/Destiny-2-God-Rolls/README.md

 - It's possible to add “good weapon perks,” even if the weapon is not a God Roll.
 This wishlist only covers God Rolls.

-- Crafted weapons may not be recognized as God Rolls, even though upon closer inspection, the weapon does contain the correct perks.

 - Parameters for masterworks cannot be transferred.
 Instead, you can find all the perk details (including masterwork) at the wishlist notes.

 - This wishlist is primarily only useful for weapons that can still be obtained in the game in some way (e.g. from Xûr).

+## Known Issues

+- Crafted weapons may not be recognized as God Rolls, even though upon closer inspection, the weapon does contain the correct perks.

+- Shiny and Masterwork Weapon Drops may not be recognized as God Rolls and not even showing suggested Perks or wishlist notes.

 ## How to use the Wishlist on the Little Light App (prefered)